I honestly can't believe we are in the last weeks of Jan already. Gosh. I am still writing "2019" at the end of the date.

 -Don't procrastinate and set boundaries:

 Another thing that helps me a lot is setting boundaries.
-For example, I know that when I am leaving the shop at 18:30 I will be too tired and hungry to work out so I set the rule that every time I start my shift at 11:30, I will wake up early in order to have the time and the energy to train myself a bit.
-In the weekend if I want to have a lay in the morning, I will set a time in the afternoon for my work out and put my alarm so I can plan my day around it without sacrifice my relax too much.
+For example, I know that when I am leaving the shop at 18:30 I will be too tired and hungry to work out so I set the rule that every time I start my shift at 11:30, I will wake up early to have the time and the energy to work out for 20 minutes.

 -Set a realistic goal and take your time:

-It is ok to be ambitious, but sometimes having too high expectations leads to disappointment and frustration.
-I prefer to start with an achievable goal and then once reached it, try for a better result.
+It is ok to be ambitious, but having unrealistically high expectations leads to disappointment and frustration.
+I prefer to start with an achievable goal and then once I have reached it, I'd try for a better result.
 Baby steps.

 -Ask for help: